 Cartesian Plane Quadrants

 Fun fact: The invention of this system was revolutionary for its time.
-It gave us the first systematic link between algebra and Euclidean geometry*.
+It gave us the first systematic link between algebra and geometry.

 Ordinate and Abscissa Definition

 Ordinate and abscissa refer to ordered pairs on a Cartesian plane.

 - The abscissa is the x-value (the first number in an ordered pair).

 - The ordinate is the y-value (the second number in an ordered pair).